 Last but not least, when you’re trying to build the ultimate healthy coffee drink, it’s important to consider flavor!
 An all-natural creamer can be a delicious mix-in, but be careful: Many conventional creamers are loaded with unhealthy ingredients like high fructose corn syrup and trans fats.
-Instead, look for a natural creamer like Vital Proteins Collagen Creamer, which comes in three delicious flavors and is made with only natural spices and real-food ingredients.
+Instead, look for a natural creamer like Vital Proteins Collagen Creamer, which comes in four delicious flavors and is made with only natural spices, flavors, and real-food ingredients..

 Let’s go back to collagen for a second.
-This nourishing protein was once a major component of our ancestors’ diets.
-Because it is such a major component of the bones, connective tissues and ligaments, collagen was plentiful in our ancestors’ diets thanks to bone marrow, organ meats and nourishing broths.
+This ingredient was once a major component of our ancestors’ diets.
+Because it is such a major component of the bones, connective tissues and ligaments, collagen was plentiful in our ancestors’ diets thanks to bone marrow, organ meats, and nourishing broths.
 These ingredients have fallen out of favor, and what collagen remains is often removed through modern food processing.